 In planning flowline routes, inspection/maintenance access must be considered.
 Flowline crossovers wherever required should be provided.
 The number of road crossings shall be minimized.
 Space must be maintained for future flowlines. usually, a minimum clearance of 250 mm is required between adjacent flowlines to allow inspection by an external MFL tool.
-Marker plate to identify the flowline shall be provided every 200 m and at the crossings (before and after the crossing).
+A marker plate to identify the flowline shall be provided every 200 m and at the crossings (before and after the crossing).
 Welding is not permitted on the coated flowlines.

 - Route Survey

 - Location and classes of Wadis, sand dunes, road crossings, types and density of traffic, etc as applicable.